CAPITAL IMPROVEMENT PROGRAM

 Current Status: Design

-Projected Construction Timeline: May 2026 - July 2026
+Projected Construction Timeline: Fall 2026

 -